Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/tutorials/helloworld/helloworldintro.md

 description: Tutorial that explains creating a project, installing the MLAPI package, and creating the basic components for your first networked game.
 ---

 A "Hello World" program is a computer program that outputs or displays the message "Hello, World!".
-Normally it is  the first program written by people learning to code.
+Normally it's  the first program written by people learning to code.
 It  is also  used as a sanity test to make sure that a computer language is correctly installed, and that the operator understands how to use it.

 This "Hello World" tutorial walks you through creating a project, installing the MLAPI package, and creating the basic components for your first networked game.